Kanykei-28/OOP-Project/README.md

 4. Add JavaFx libraries in File->Project Structure
 5. Add VM options "--module-path ${PATH_TO_JAVAFX} --add-modules javafx.controls,javafx.fxml" in "Edit Confidurations"
 6. Run the App.java file
+7. You can see the "app.png" file to have an idea how the project should look like when runned